Search now

 The Day Pass for individual zones

-The Half-Fare Card
+The Half-Fare Travelcard

-A very important part of the Swiss ticket system is the Half-Fare Card, which is especially worthwhile for frequent travelers.
-As the name suggests, the Half-Fare Card entitles you to a 50% discount on all public transport tickets.
-It is available either as an annual subscription or for only one month.
+A very important part of the Swiss ticket system is the Half-Fare Travelcard, which especially benefits frequent travelers.
+As the name suggests, the Half-Fare Travelcard entitles you to a 50% discount on all public transport tickets.
+This includes not only ticket prices but also all other public transport tickets, including those for shipping companies and even most cable cars.

 Swiss Activities Tip No. 1: Some trains require a reservation for your bike.
 You can see if this is the case for your connection when you buy your ticket online, on the app, at the counter or at the ticket machine.
 The reason for this is that ICN trains only have a certain number of seats available for bicycles.
 Therefore, you need a reservation on these trains between March and October for 5.- CHF.